sa1nt/spring-oauth2-client-credentials-webflux/README.md

-Investigating Spring Security autoconfiguration abilities for OAuth2.
+# Investigating Spring Security autoconfiguration abilities for OAuth2.

+See tags:
+* `webflux` -- on pure Reactive stack
+* `servlet_web-client` for magic WebClient working on Servlet stack

 Note:
 * Client Credentials and Provider info in `application.yml`